bambooforest/IntroDataScience_Spring_2022/5_data_visualization/README.md

 ### `unite()`

 The function `unite()` is the opposite of `separate()`.
 Its job is to combine multiple columns into a single column.
-It’s less oftenly used than `separate()`, but nevertheless handy to know.
+It’s less often used than `separate()`, but nevertheless handy to know.

 Want to go back to our original data frame?